 My work broadly focuses on human-AI interaction, where I develop systems and empirically evaluate the ways in which the integration of AI affects stakeholders across various domains.
 For example, I researched how knowledge workers (e.g., product managers, journalists) use AI to support their data navigation and decision-making needs, as well as how agentic systems are transforming the junior-to-senior pipeline in software engineering.

-I'm particularily interested in the phenomenology of AI, such as how people perceive and co-construct agency when interacting with humanlike chatbots, as well as how they assess an AI's attempt to construct a representation of their personal human values.
+I'm particularly interested in AI phenomenology, having published studies on how people perceive and co-construct agency when interacting with their chatbots, as well as how they assess an AI's attempt to construct a representation of their personal human values.
 I aim to contribute to a growing body of research investigating mental models as key human factors in interactions with AI, especially as autonomous systems become increasingly post-human into the future.

 For collaborations, reach out to me on LinkedIn or bhayun@ethz.ch.